cchantep/alohura/README.md

 ## Usage

-Alohura can be used in SBT projects adding dependency `"fr.applicius" %% "alohura" % "VERSION"` and having `"Applicius Snapshots" at "https://raw.github.com/applicius/mvn-repo/master/snapshots/"` in resolvers.
+Alohura can be used in SBT projects adding dependency `"alohura" %% "alohura" % "VERSION"` and having `"Tatami Releases" at "https://raw.github.com/cchantep/tatami/master/releases/"` in resolvers.

 ### Specs matchers